ReverseAndBot/Snapchat-Bot/README.md

   - API service available for professional users
   - Snapchat Signer service available for selected professional users
   - ***New: Snapchat account creation service available for selected professional users immediately***
-  - ***Interesting new modules and workflows will follow in January 2025 (please talk to us after January 7th, 2025, please "star" this repository)***
+  - ***Interesting new modules and workflows will follow in January 2025 (please talk to us after January 21st, 2025, please "star" and "watch" this repository)***
   - etc.

 - List to be continued soon.